Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 One of the hardest parts of planning a trip to a huge city like Taipei is choosing a hotel.
 This is certainly the case when trying to decide where to stay in Taipei!

-Unlike some major Asian cities, Taipei doesn’t really have a backpacker’s neighborhood, nor does it have one particular area that sounds out as the absolute best.
+Unlike some other major cities in Asia, Taipei doesn’t really have a backpacker’s street or district.
 Taipei’s top sights are spread out, but thankfully they are all connected by the MRT, so you don’t have to worry too much!

-In this article, I’ve chose seven of the coolest and most convenient neighborhoods to stay in, and for each one, I’ll explain what kind of traveler it is most suitable for.
+In this article, I’ve chose seven of the best and most convenient neighborhoods to stay in.
+For each one, I’ll explain what kind of traveler it is most suitable for.
 These are areas that I would personally love to stay in as a visitor, but each one for different reasons.

-I’ve lived in Taipei for over 10 years, and I’ve stayed in or visited many of the below Taipei hotels for the purpose of reviewing them or recommending them in I’ve written articles over the years, including for CNN and several travel magazines in Taiwan.
+I’ve lived in Taipei for over 10 years.
+However, I’ve stayed in or visited many of the below Taipei hotels for the purpose of reviewing them or recommending them in articles, including for CNN and travel magazines in Taiwan.
+I’m constantly updating this article to make sure the hotels I recommend are still open and that my readers and Taiwan Travel Planning group on Facebook have good experiences at them.

-- Read my Taiwan travel guide and recommended Taipei itinerary.
+– Read my Taiwan travel guide, FAQs about Taiwan, and recommended Taipei itinerary.

-- Read about the best months to visit Taipei in my guide to when to visit Taipei.
+– Read about the best months to visit in my guide to when to visit Taipei.

 The 7 Best Places to Stay in Taipei

-2. Zhongxiao East Road (for shopping and restaurant choices)
+4. Zhongxiao East Road (for shopping and restaurants)

 5. Dadaocheng Neighborhood (for history & culture)